serajcomputerarts/python/README.md

 # python
-This folder includes our python projects
+This folder includes our [marvellous] python projects 🚀